gurpreetsinghmatharoo/gm-playground/list_of_prompts.md

 "Rewrite that one function you've been thinking of redoing for a while now" "Add a new type of thing in your game; this could be a new enemy, weapon, collectible, or a new section in an existing level" "Make one interaction in your game juicier; this could mean adding squishing, flashing, shaking etc. to an object, camera shake or some form of satisfying player feedback"
+"Take a chill day and continue working on something you had started previously."